ewilsey/120-work/hw-6/readme.md

 #Steps Taken

 Put background in Setup.
 Set global variables.
 Implemented test variables and constraints with random colors.
+Created a tube of rungs, then two tubes, then randomized the colors.
+Went back to one tube.
+Then I was able to split the tube up into randomly placed rings of smaller sizes, seemed to be a better algorithm.

 #Issues

-The windowWidth and windowHeight seem to be larger than the actual window istelf.
+The windowWidth and windowHeight seem to be larger than the actual window itself.
 Also the right side border seems to be dimmer than the left side.
 Attempted to add a thin frame to the border but really didn't confine the next lines like it did in the example, instead it created a filter effect.
+Had issues getting a second random shape to come up, rect(); or triangle();.

 #Addional Info